 Who can use the services at the Counseling Center?

-Any student who is taking at least six credits at UK may use the services at the Counseling Center (UKCC).
+Any student who is taking at least six credit-bearing hours at UK may use the services at the Counseling Center (UKCC).
 In the summer students not taking classes may use UKCC services if they were taking at least six credits the previous spring and are preregistered for at least six credits the following fall semester.
 We do not provide personal or career counseling for faculty or staff.

 How much does it cost to use the services at UKCC?